OzzyGoylusun/Python.-Data-Management-in-Avocado-Supply-Chain-for-the-UK/README.md

 ### Limitations

-Albeit all the datasets sourced from the Open Food Facts Database, the accuracy of the analysis is inherently bound to the best of DataCamp's ability to have provided the data.
+Despite all the datasets sourced from the Open Food Facts Database, the accuracy of the analysis is inherently bound to the best of DataCamp's ability to have provided the data.

 ### References